varund2003/Eco-way-finder/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your fork.
-5. Submit a pull request to the main repository.
+5. Submit a pull request to the main repository.*/

 ## License